 In other words, this fried pickles recipe is definitely a comfort food for us.
 But it’s also a way to use up all the homemade pickles I canned from our amazing cucumber crop this past summer.

-So, let’s jump into the fried pickles recipe.
+So, now let’s jump into the deep fried pickles recipe.
 Here’s what you need to start making them.

 What You Need